Australian Cobberdogs Coats and Colours

 Raven

-There is something magical about the way the light catches the glossy black waves and ringlets as the dogs move about.
-Depending on the colours in their ancestry, pigment must be black and eyes dark brown Raven must not have any white or coloured strands..
+There is something magical about the way the light catches the glossy black waves and swirls of a Raven as the dogs move about.

 |